-The default domain name of the TL-WR941ND 450Mbps Wireless N Router is http://tplinkwifi.net, the default IP address is 192.168.0.1, and the default Subnet Mask is 255.255.255.0.
+The default domain name of the 450Mbps Wireless N Gigabit Router is http://tplinkwifi.net, the default IP address is 192.168.0.1, and the default Subnet Mask is 255.255.255.0.
 These values can be changed as you desire.
 In this guide, we all use the default values for description.

-Connect the local PC to the LAN ports of the Router, and then you can configure the IP address for your PC by following the steps below:
+Connect the local PC to the Ethernet ports of the router, and then you can configure the IP address for your PC by following the steps below:

 - Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
-If you need instructions as to how to do this, please refer to Appendix B: Configuring the PC. - 2) Then the built-in DHCP server will assign IP address for the PC.
+If you need instructions as to how to do this, please refer to Appendix B: Configuring the PCs. - 2) Then the built-in DHCP server will assign IP address for the PC.

-Now, you can run the Ping command in the command prompt to verify the network connection between your PC and the Router.
-The following example is in Windows 7 operation system.
+Now, you can run the Ping command in the command prompt to verify the network connection between your PC and the router.
+The following example is in Windows XP.